309thEDDGE/tip/tip_scripts/wrap/README.md

 in the README in the _tip_ project.

 ## Build

+If the wheel has previously been built, remove the old wrap build artifacts before rebuilding the wheel.
+To do this, delete the `build`, `dist`, and `tip.egg-info` directories.

 Use python's native setuptools to build a wheel

 `python setup.py bdist_wheel`